charsterekt/mithril-crypto-tracker/README.md

 # Mithril - An all purpose cryptocurrency tracking app

-Built with React, supported by Redux Toolkit, and powered by RapidAPI, this app was made as a learning experience inspired by JavaScript Mastery YT. <br>
+Built with React, supported by Redux Toolkit, and powered by RapidAPI, this app was made as a learning experience inspired by JavaScript Mastery YT.
-The frontend layout was built using Ant Design, and is completely responsive for all devices. <br>
+The frontend layout was built using Ant Design, and is completely responsive for all devices. <br><br>
 The app contains a fair number of features, such as being able to get general crypto news at a glance, and filter for specific news of the top 100 ranked tokens, as well as being able to get all their info and display them using charts.
-Links related to each token as well as some info, if available, are also provided.
+Links related to each token as well as some info, if available, are also provided. <br><br>

 The app can be found in action at https://mithril-crypto-tracker.netlifyapp.com